gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

          700, 800, 900,
 ```

-we just flip the last 2 vertices to make it forward.
+we just swap the last 2 vertices to make it forward.

 ```
            1,   2,   3,